The Spiritual Illness

 What can the idea of a spiritual illness mean to an agnostic?

-What can that statement possibly mean to an agnostic?
+What can “spiritual malady” possibly mean to someone who doesn’t believe in God?
 Is the whole idea of someone being spiritually ill acceptable?
-Especially to someone who doesn’t believe in God?
-What is meant by spiritual illness anyway?
 These are questions that I have had to struggle with as an agnostic in AA.
-They have not been easy for me to answer.
+They have not always been easy to answer.

 There are as many different definitions of what spirituality means as there are alcoholics in recovery.
-A spiritual awakening in the life of any alcoholic in recovery is a very personal matter.
+A spiritual awakening in the life of any alcoholic in recovery is a very personal experience.

-A spiritual awakening and a God awakening, not mutually inclusive
+A spiritual awakening and a God awakening are not mutually inclusive

 From my own experience as an alcoholic, I came to believe that Bill was right when he declared that alcoholism is a spiritual illness.
-I didn’t agree with Bill’s idea overnight.
+I didn’t come to agree with Bill overnight.
 It was a journey.
 I survived thirteen years as a mostly dry and yet untreated alcoholic in AA.

 I became convinced that I was depressed and unhappy because of my childhood.
 Going into therapy seemed like a better alternative than getting a sponsor and working through the steps.
-I was unable to get honest in therapy and continued playing the ‘blame game’ in therapy.
+I was unable to get honest in therapy and continued playing the ‘blame game.’
 The resentments about my childhood were killing me.
 This made it impossible for me to stay sober.
-It wasn’t therapy that was the problem, it was me!
-I actually got worse in AA going to therapy.
-Mentally, I was getting sicker and sicker as an untreated alcoholic without a drink!
+It wasn’t therapy that was the problem.
+It was me!
+I actually got worse going to therapy.
+Mentally, I was getting worse and worse as a dry alcoholic!

 I abandoned therapy and got a sponsor.
-It was all over and I knew that I was well and truly beaten!
-I became willing to follow the AA suggestions.
-David B told me that by going to therapy, “I was trying to fix a spiritual problem with a psychological solution”.
+It was over, and I knew I was well and truly beaten!
+I became willing to follow the AA’s suggestions.
+David B told me that by going to therapy, “I was trying to fix a spiritual problem with a psychological solution.”
 I eventually accepted that the twelve steps are the spiritual tools that will help me to recover from this “hopeless condition of mind and body.”
 (BB There Is a Solution, p.20).
-I felt pretty hopeless and I had “the gift of desperation.’
-As an agnostic, I surrendered to the spiritual solution offered to me by David B. For me, that simply meant letting go of my belligerence and arrogance and becoming teachable.
+I felt hopeless and had the “Gift Of Desperation.”
+(An acronym for God) As an agnostic, I surrendered to the spiritual solution offered to me by David B. That meant letting go of my arrogance and defiance and becoming teachable.